vitor-mafra/about_me/content/blog/lady_gaga_llms.md

 ## Building a Retrieval System Under Time Pressure

-The first prototype — a standard LLM answering pop culture questions — struggled.
+The first prototype was a standard LLM answering pop culture questions.
+It struggled.
 General-purpose models perform well across broad domains, but their accuracy drops when trivia requires deeply specific, long-tail knowledge.
 The initial score hovered ~51%, far below what I needed.

 So I turned the project into a retrieval problem.
-I built a crawler that collected more than **8,000 articles** from the Lady Gaga Fandom Wiki, assembling a domain-specific archive that covered albums, performances, behind-the-scenes notes, stylistic eras, and an impressive amount of community-maintained metadata.
+I built a crawler that collected more than **8,000 articles** from the [Lady Gaga Fandom Wiki](https://ladygaga.fandom.com), assembling a domain-specific archive that covered albums, performances, behind-the-scenes notes, stylistic eras, and an impressive amount of community-maintained metadata.
 Using embeddings, I mapped the entire corpus into a **384-dimensional vector space**, allowing the system to surface the most relevant passages in milliseconds.
 <figure>
   <img src="/about_me/cv/images/word_as_vectors.jpeg" alt="Word as vectors" />
   <figcaption style="font-size: 0.85rem; color: #666; margin-top: 8px; margin-bottom: 0; text-align: center; font-style: italic; opacity: 0.8;">A simplification on how embeddings work</figcaption>